-In order to bring any other business before the shareholders at the Annual Meeting that will not be included in our Proxy Statement pursuant to Rule 14a-8, you must comply with the procedures and timing specifically described in our Articles and pursuant to Rule14a-4(c) of the Exchange Act.
+In order to bring any other business before the shareholders at the Annual Meeting that will not be included in our Proxy Statement pursuant to Rule 14a-8, you must comply with the procedures and timing specifically described in our Articles and pursuant to Rule 14a-4(c) of the Exchange Act.

-Under Rule 14a-4(c) of the Exchange Act, our Board may exercise discretionary voting authority under proxies solicited by it with respect to any matter properly presented by a shareholders at the 2024 annual meeting of shareholders that the shareholder does not seek to have included in our Proxy Statement if (except as described in the following sentence) the Proxy Statement discloses the nature of the matter and how our Board intends to exercise its discretion to vote on the matter, unless we are notified of the proposal on or before August 29, 2024 (pursuant to Rule 14a-4 of the Exchange Act, 45 days before the anniversary of the prior year's mailing date, October 13, 2023) and the shareholder satisfies the other requirements of Rule 14a-4(c)(2).
-However, if the date of the 2023 annual meeting of shareholders is changed by more than 30 days from the date of the previous year's meeting, then the deadline is a reasonable time before we begin to print and send our Proxy Statement for the 2024 annual meeting of shareholders.
+Under Rule 14a-4(c) of the Exchange Act, our Board may exercise discretionary voting authority under proxies solicited by it with respect to any matter properly presented by a shareholders at the 2025 annual meeting of shareholders that the shareholder does not seek to have included in our Proxy Statement if (except as described in the following sentence) the Proxy Statement discloses the nature of the matter and how our Board intends to exercise its discretion to vote on the matter, unless we are notified of the proposal on or before April 16, 2025 (pursuant to Rule 14a-4 of the Exchange Act, 45 days before the anniversary of the prior year's mailing date, May 31, 2024) and the shareholder satisfies the other requirements of Rule 14a-4(c)(2).
+However, if the date of the 2025 annual meeting of shareholders is changed by more than 30 days from the date of the previous year's meeting, then the deadline is a reasonable time before we begin to print and send our Proxy Statement for 2025 annual meeting of shareholders.
 We will disclose the new deadline by which shareholder's proposals must be received under Item 5 of our earliest possible Quarterly Report on Form 10-Q, or, if impracticable, by any means reasonably calculated to inform shareholders.
-If we first receive notice of the matter after August 29,

-2024, and the matter nonetheless is permitted to be presented at the 2024 annual meeting of shareholders, our Board may exercise discretionary voting authority with respect to the matter without including any discussion of the matter in the Proxy Statement for the meeting.
+If we first receive notice of the matter after April 16, 2025, and the matter nonetheless is permitted to be presented at the 2025 Annual General Meeting of shareholders, our Board may exercise discretionary voting authority with respect to the matter without including any discussion of the matter in the Proxy Statement for the meeting.
 We reserve the right to reject, rule out of order or take other appropriate action with respect to any proposal that does not comply with the requirements described above and other applicable requirements.
-Accordingly, with respect to the Company's 2024 annual meeting of shareholders, notice must be provided to iAnthus Capital Holdings, Inc. Attn.
-Corporate Secretary, at iAnthus Capital Holdings, Inc., 214 King Street, Suite 314, Toronto, Ontario, Canada M5H 3S6 no later than August 29, 2024.
-If a shareholder fails to provide timely notice of a proposal to be presented at the 2024 annual meeting, the chair of the meeting will declare it out of order and disregard any such matter.
+Accordingly, with respect to the Company's 2025 annual meeting of shareholders, notice must be provided to iAnthus Capital Holdings, Inc. Attn.
+Corporate Secretary, at iAnthus Capital Holdings, Inc., 214 King Street, Suite 314, Toronto, Ontario.
+Canada M5H 3S6 no later than April 16, 2025.
+If a shareholder fails to provide timely notice of a proposal to be presented at the 2025 annual meeting, the chair of the meeting will declare it out of order and disregard any such matter.